As Christmas approaches and you check out the Christmas countdown clock wondering how much time you have left, you probably are like me thinking:

 - Dress Up Clothing : Hello imagination possibilities!
 We have a large chest full of all types of dress up clothes.
 When we have visitors, that’s almost always where the children flock to first.
 It can keep them happy for hours and each day holds the possibility for new ideas!
 Ours were purchased from a consignment sale, but check your local thrift stores for all different types of clothing.

-- Legos: My kids aren’t much into Legos, but that’s because I haven’t introduced them.
+- Lego: My kids aren’t much into Lego, but that’s because I haven’t introduced them.
 Ha ha!
 However, a lot of my friends LOVE Legos for their kids – and you can buy new sets to add to old sets.
 Even minimalists talk about the power of Legos because they require so much imagination.

 - Duplo Blocks: We are more of a Duplo family – because they’re easy to see and you’re less likely to step on them and lose your religion.
 Bonus points for a storage box when you gift these.
 My kids LOVE them.

 - Chalkboard to Hang on Wall: We have the easel from Ikea, but one that hangs on the wall would save more space.
 You can go with traditional chalk or go with a white board for dry erase markers.